catseye/toolshelf/README.markdown

 When referring to a source which is already docked, a single source specification may resolve to multiple sources.
-Notably, the source specification `all` refers to all sources which are currently dockes.
+Notably, the source specification `all` refers to all sources which are currently docked:

+    toolshelf build all

+Several commands take `all` to be the default if no source spec is given.

+To refer to all locally-docked source trees by a particular user, the following syntax may be used:

+    toolshelf build alincoln/all

-When referring to a source which is already docked, `toolshelf` allows you to give just the source's base name, omitting the site name and the user name.
+When referring to a single source which is already docked, `toolshelf` allows you to give just the source's base name, omitting the site name and the user name.
 For example, to build the first source we docked above, you can say